-It has been a long time since we've come back to this blog.
+It has been a long time since we've been back to this blog.
 It was quite the year to say the least, and I am going to assume that statement pretty much applies to everyone.
-Blanket statements, baby.
+Blanket statements and all.

 It's a Waiting Game Right Now

 We didn't mean to take a long time between posts.
 I wrote a decently sized blog a couple weeks after the Corona took its place across the world.
 It was about division and politics and how we're all on the same side, but I felt like it would have been misconstrued and attacked, leading to more division (even just within my own little microcosm), which would not have been my intention.
 Some might say being truthful is always the best option (which is true), but I also think that that timing plays a bigger part into it.
 It's almost like trying not to make a false statement is the better course of action for certain moments?
 I don't know, so you wait.
 You don't want to bombard someone with your version of truth when there is so much tension floating around, but you also don't want to give people your dishonesty.
 Even writing this, I feel hesitant.
 I guess this blog paragraph is just my preface before that blog post because I do intend on posting it.
 It has a lot of good information about documentaries and how to dissect film in general.

 This blog post was originally going to be an introduction into screenwriting, but I went off on tangents.
 For that I apologize.
 Next one, I promise.